 Pilates mat work focusing on gently and safely waking up the core with Pilates essential moves.

 Consultation for folks first joining the studio or coming back after absence or injury.
-We will talk about your needs, do a workout and discussion lesson options for continuing.
+We will talk about your needs, do a workout and discuss lesson options for continuing.

 A class geared solely to your needs.
 Pilates or Yoga.